 - Close positions swiftly: Arbitrage trades are generally short-term, ending once the price gap narrows.

-Despite the appeal, there are some limitations of arbitrage trading:
+Despite the appeal, there are some limitations of this trading:

 - Execution delays: Even a few seconds of delay can eliminate potential profits.